khushpatelmd/tweets_analysis/README.md

 │      └──Topic modeling: Divide tweets into topics and identifying main topics in each category.
 │
 ├── app_deployment
-      └──Files to deploy streamlit app on heroku
+      └──Files to deploy streamlit app on Heroku
 ```

 <hr />